rzlamrr/rzlamrr/README.md

 <h2 align="center"> Hi, RIZAL here!</h2>

-- My name is Rizal Amrr, you can call me Rizal 😉
+- You can call me Rizal 😉
 - I am a student in Senior High School 🏫
 - Born and live in Indonesia 🇮🇩
+- Visit my website <a href=https://rzlamrr.me>here</a> 🌐

 <details>
     <summary>Some interesting facts about me!</summary>

     - Settled in Madura Island 🌏

-    - Playing game when have a free time 🎮
+    - Playing game in free time 🎮

-    - While Coding, Listening Music and developing useful code. ⭐️
+    - Also watching movies, listening to music and coding ⭐️

 </details>